John George Dodson, 1st Baron Monk Bretton: Family

 Lord Monk Bretton married Caroline-Florence, second daughter of William John Campion of Danny, Hurstpierpoint, Sussex, by Harriet Kemp (daughter of Thomas Read Kemp) in 1856.
 They had one son and three daughters.
 They lived at 6, Seamore Place in Mayfair, and at Conyboro', near Lewes, Sussex.
 In 1878 Edward Walford described Seamore Place as follows: "Seamore Place is the name of a row of handsome but somewhat old-fashioned mansions, which occupy a sort of cul de sac at the western end of Curzon Street.
 They are only nine in number, and their chief fronts look westward over Hyde Park".
 Lord Monk Bretton died in May 1897, aged 71, and was succeeded in the barony by his only son John William Dodson.

 John George Dodson, detail of the lithographic reproduction, after James Tissot, published in Vanity Fair, 16 December 1871.

 J. G. Dodson, MP, in the Illustrated London News, 1865.

 Lithographic reproduction, after James Tissot, published in Vanity Fair, 16 December 1871.

 Lithographic reproduction, after Leslie Ward, published in Vanity Fair, 25 January 1894.

-Lord Monk Bretton, by Topham's son (Frank William Warwick Topham), as seen in the Royal Academy, 1897.